giacnguyenbmt/vehicle-make-classification/README.md

 Train a classification model for vehicle makes in vietnam.

-This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.
+This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the Veri-Wild dataset.

 ## Requirements